Seven Blocks of Granite: History

 Associated with the name, the Rotary Club's Lombardi Award is awarded annually to the best college football lineman or linebacker.
 The main part of the trophy, awarded to a down lineman on either side of the ball or a linebacker who lines up no further than five yards deep from the ball, is a block of granite, giving homage to Lombardi's college days as a lineman.

+The last surviving member, John Druze, died in 2005.
 An on-campus monument to the Seven Blocks of Granite was dedicated in October 2008; it is located on Constitution Row, near the west end of the grandstand of Coffey Field.